 Adopted Amendments Pending Further Approval

-At its November 14, 2012 meeting, the Water Board completed the 2012 Triennial Review of the Basin Plan by adopting a resolution (see link below) and list of priority Basin Planning water quality projects.
+The Water Board completed its last Triennial Review in 2012 by adopting a resolution (see link below) and a list of priority Basin Planning water quality projects at its November 14, 2012 meeting.

 - Staff Summary Report

 - Adopted Triennial Review Resolution and list of priority Basin Planning Projects

 - Draft Staff Report for the 2012 Triennial Review